-We are working with our NHS Tayside colleagues to set up an effective forum for ensuring that the planning of services that fall within our large hospital set aside budget is undertaken in a way that enables the IJB's intentions to shift the balance of care can be effectively progressed.
+We are working with our NHS Tayside colleagues to set up an effective forum for ensuring that the planning of services, that fall within our large hospital set aside budget, is undertaken in a way that enables the IJB's intentions to shift the balance of care to be effectively progressed.
+This will require to be an area of increased focus given the IJB's support to an Older Peoples Redesign Programme which is anticipated to deliver a significant shift in the balance of care over the next 3 years.